 Your consciousness and me.

-If we combine the notions of content and dimensions, we may compare the Greek βαρύμοχθος, barymohthos, toilsome.
-English language has the phrase to take the pains, to express conscious effort.
-This needs not bring on physical, psychological, or literally any pain at all.
+English language yet has the phrase to take the pains, for conscious effort.
+This does not have to bring on physical, psychological, or literally any pain at all.
+Regarding the Antiquity, we may compare the Greek βαρύμοχθος, barymohthos, toilsome.

 Pain has an element of blank;